abrotman/BIMI_MUA/bimi_mua.md

 key from being used in DKIM Replay attacks.
 For example, an MBP named "isp.net" might publish its public key at "sel_sign._local._bimi.isp.net".
 For the purposes of this document, we will refer to "sel_sign" as the "True Selector".
-MBPs should take care to ensure there is no collision with a declared BIMI record for consumption by other entities, such as using "default" as the "True Selector".

 The selector specified in the s= tag of this signature will be a pseudo-selector constructed by prepending the FQDN domain from the